logo for pulau-pangkor.com

 Canoe around Pangkor, possible? crazy? worth? dangerous?
 Questions we will talk about on this page.
 But why would you want to go around the island at first?

 Pangkor island has, as I usually explain it, two faces: the east part of the island which is primarily industrial.
 Here you find the local fishermen, industrial ice factory to supply the fishermen with ice for their ships and it's here where most of the about 20.000 locals of Pangkor live.
 On the west side of Pangkor you find the hotels, beaches, restaurants and other tourist holiday activities.
+This trip would show me both faces from an unusual perspective: out of a canoe.

 Mr. Goh from Explore the Wilderness (see our team building pages) invited me to join him and a visiting group he was doing a 3 day tour with.
 The idea was simple: get a canoe at Teluk Batik, cross the straights in between the mainland and Pangkor and follow the Pangkor coastline.
 We expected it would take us about 7 hours.